nicolas-hbt/semantic-lossfunc/README.md

 ### Rank-based and Semantic-based Results on Yago14k (Intermediate and Large Sets)

+Rank-based and semantic-based results on Yago14k for the buckets of relations that feature an intermediate (B2) and large (B3) set of semantically valid heads or tails.
 | Model        | MRR   | H@10  | S@10  | MRR   | H@10  | S@10  |
 |--------------|-------|-------|-------|-------|-------|-------|
 |              | B2    | B2    | B2    | B3    | B3    | B3    |